- 2020 Impact Factor: 2.804

 Section Editor: Dr. David Lopez, University of Texas Medical Branch at Galveston

 The American Journal of Men's Health (AJMH) is a peer-reviewed, open access journal and a core resource for cutting-edge information on a variety of men's health issues and illnesses.
-It publishes papers from all health, behavioral and social disciplines, including but not limited to medicine, nursing, allied health, public health, health psychology/behavioral medicine, and medical sociology and anthropology.
+It publishes papers from all health, behavioral and social science disciplines, including but not limited to medicine, nursing, allied health, public health, health psychology/behavioral medicine, and medical sociology and anthropology.
+Original basic science research, inclusive of pre-clinical trial and animal studies relevant to men's health and illness are published.

-Physicians, nurses, social workers, public health professionals, mental health professionals, patient educators, anthropologists, policy analysts, health care administrators, researchers, basic scientists, pharmacists, and kinesiologists.
+Physicians, nurses, social workers, public health professionals, mental health professionals, allied health professionals, patient educators, anthropologists, basic science researchers, policy analysts, health care administrators, researchers, basic scientists, pharmacists, and kinesiologists.

 Editorials; letters to the editor; original articles (research, clinical, or theoretical); Reviews; research briefs; health policy/legislative updates; ethical debates; evidence-based, best practice, or clinical practice guideline original articles or summaries; case reports; book reviews; announcements of upcoming events/conferences; and commercial advertisements.
 Submissions for which a manuscript type is not specified will be decided by the Editor.